codeitcodes/codeit/README.md

-# codeit
+# Codeit

-Site for codeit.

-## What’s codeit?
-Javascript editor.
+Mobile code editor.

 ## What does codeit do?
 Type code online, see an as-you-type preview in real time, and save your changes to Git.